azadehafzar/OpenMoji-Jekyll-Plugin/README.md

   # if you don't provide the asset value, it will be defaulted to "emoji".
   asset: "/color/svg"

   # final path will be  "https://www.emojisource.com/color/svg" and
   # emoji images will serve from this address.
   # in case of no asset value, final path would be  "https://www.emojisource.com/color/svg"emoji

+  # MORE CONFIGURATION OPTIONS
+  # all configs below are optional.

+  # this plugin default emoji image extension is svg (vector file), but if your emoji source
+  # images are in other formats, you can manually override default extension by using below key
+  # and specify your desired extension (png, jpg, jpeg, bmp, etc).
+  extension: png

 ```